JelleZijlstra/JelleZijlstra.github.io/cpython.md

 - A few buildbots check for reference leaks.
 Getting reference counts wrong is an extremely common bug in CPython's C code, so this is where buildbots most frequently help find issues.
+There is a specific label, "test with refleak buildbots", that can be used to trigger only these buildbots.
 - They run on some unusual operating systems, so they exercise code paths that don't run on the usual CI (e.g., there are some big-endian systems).